 Most studies show ankle braces help prevent injury.

-However, many players complain about the brace slowing them down.
+However, many players complain about the volleyball ankle guards slowing them down.
 Trainers often worry that the ankle will be weakened by the brace.

 Most are in agreement that you'll get the most out of your strength training when not wearing unnecessary braces.
 You want to be able to move your ankle through the full range of motion while training.
 Braces can prevent movement.